In this guide

-These five strategies are used by profitable traders on PolyGram and Polymarket.
-Each has a clear mechanism and evidence base.
+The strategies outlined below are employed by successful traders operating on PolyGram and Polymarket.
+Each rests on a documented rationale and empirical foundation.

 Strategy 1: Superforecasting Calibration

-- Calculating your Brier score (lower = better calibrated)
+- Computing your Brier score (lower scores indicate superior calibration)

 Strategy 2: Domain Specialization